• BLOG

 5) You should then see your iPad mirrored onto your Mac computer screen.

 NOTE: You do NOT have to actually click on Record in QuickTime Player.
 Unless you want to record your lesson.
-Be sure to check that the audio is working first.
+Be sure to check that the audio is working first if you plan to record.

 App Suggestions